-- 1. There is a wide variety of MUTCD compliant signs and devices used to warn pedestrians of the presence of a crossing, as well as the approach of a train.
+- 1. There is a wide variety of Manual on Uniform Traffic Control Devices (MUTCD) compliant signs and devices used to warn pedestrians of the presence of a crossing, as well as the approach of a train.
 There are also a large number of non-compliant MUTCD signs and devices utilized. - 2.
 The warning signs and devices include: pavement markings, detectable warnings (e.g., audible tones, verbal messages, and/or vibrating surfaces), channelization devices (e.g., different types of fencing, swing gates, zigzag/Z-gates, corrals), audible/visual warnings (e.g., low-rise flashing pedestrian signals, multi-use path flashing light signals), automatic pedestrian gates (e.g., short gate arms), and "second train coming" electronic warning signs. - 3.
 The effectiveness to reduce the risk of a collision between a pedestrian and a train of any particular sign or device is unknown. - 4.
-A number of criteria are used to select warning devices for deployment at pedestrian-rail grade crossings, including pedestrian collision experience at the crossing, frequency of inclement weather, pedestrian volumes and peak flows, train speeds, number of trains, railroad traffic patterns, surrounding land uses, sight distance for pedestrians approaching the crossing, skew angle of the crossing relative to the railroad tracks, existence of multiple tracks, vicinity to a commuter station, and installation/maintenance costs.
+A number of criteria are used to select warning devices for deployment at pedestrian-rail grade crossings, including pedestrian collision experience at the crossing, frequency of inclement weather, pedestrian volumes and peak flows, train speeds, number of trains,

-- 5. Few existing methodologies allow for assessing trade-offs among those factors during the selection process, and the potential of newer approaches is not well understood.
+- railroad traffic patterns, surrounding land uses, sight distance for pedestrians approaching the crossing, skew angle of the crossing relative to the railroad tracks, existence of multiple tracks, vicinity to a commuter station, and installation/maintenance costs. - 5.
+Few existing methodologies allow for assessing trade-offs among those factors during the selection process, and the potential of newer approaches is not well understood.
 In particular, there is no commonly accepted method to quantify the risk to pedestrian of being struck by a train at either a highway-rail crossing with pedestrian access. - 6.
 As consistency of engineering standards improves it would be important to monitor the impact on pedestrian safety. - 7.
 It is increasingly important to better track the programming and the expenditure for safety upgrades at grade crossings. - 8.
 There is a need to develop a cost-effectiveness evaluation process to facilitate the activities of a diagnostic team. - 9.
 It is important addressing the needs of users with disabilities at grade crossings to better manage the risk for catastrophic incidents. - 10.
 Continuation of adequate funding for strong local advocacy toward education and enforcement activities is critical to pedestrian safety.

-The primary findings from the survey of non-motorized users and analysis of pedestrian attitudes include:
+The primary findings from the survey of non-motorized users at seven select CTA grade crossings, and the analysis of pedestrian attitudes, provide additional insight to the literature review of pedestrian safety at railroad grade crossings generally.
+These findings include: